aMytho/GlimBoi-Docs/content/docs/commands/variables.md

 Returns the channels youtube URL.
 Must be in the Glimesh API.

-Join our yotuube channel at $youtube
+Join our Youtube channel at $youtube

 !yt | Join our youtube channel at https://youtube.com/test